jokeyrhyme/keep-contributing/CONTRIBUTING.md

 - requests for help belong on Stack Overflow, Gitter, Slack or IRC

+- please submit requests for help via our commercial support channels

+- requests for help in the issue tracker receive lower priority than commercial support requests

 ## Pull Requests / Merge Requests

 - please explicitly sign our Contributor License Agreement before submitting code for review and inclusion

 - by submitting code for review and inclusion, we assume you have read and agree to our Contributor License Agreement

+- **IMPORTANT**: by submitting a patch, you agree to allow the project owners to license your work under our this [LICENSE](LICENSE)

 - please do not submit code for review and inclusion here